- 04 April 2013 | Travel

 On our way to the Chinese frontier, we've found a long beach near the Man's Lagoon with a strong potential for wave riding - nearly two kilometers of empty and unexplored surf and green fields as background scenario.
 Meet Sonbong, probably the best surf spot in North Korea.

 The opposite Southwest coast offers pristine, natural, crystal-clear waters and desert islands.
-The Ongjin region has multiple river mouths and may be a great alternative for surfers on North Korea's East China Sea coastal shores.
+The Ongjin region has multiple river mouths and may be an excellent alternative for surfers on North Korea's East China Sea coastal shores.

 North Korea is an unexplored surfing paradise.
 Really.
 With a long and sharp coastline, it gets regular swells, at least, on the Eastern coast.
 The problem is that only between 3,000 to 4,000 Western tourists visit North Korea, each year.